Easiest Dogs to Train: 8 Highly Trainable Breeds

 Australian Shepherd

 Australian Shepherds are high-drive working dogs with a strong instinct to follow direction and solve problems.
 Like Border Collies, they were bred for herding, and their responsiveness to human cues is a core part of the breed.
+This is a high-capability, high-management breed, their trainability is an asset, but it comes packaged with exercise requirements, mental stimulation needs, and herding instincts that demand consistent management.
+Not a breed for low-activity or unprepared households.

 Why This Breed May Be a Good Fit